Innovations in the new PHP 8 main version

 JIT: Just-In-Time Compilation

 The abbreviation JIT decodes as “Just in Time”.
-As part of the performance improvement, PHP 8 includes two JIT compilation instruments: Tracing JIT and Function JIT.
+As part of the performance improvement, PHP 8 performance includes two JIT compilation instruments: Tracing JIT and Function JIT.
 Typical application performance is similar to the previous PHP version, but efficiency also increases for CPU-intensive applications.

 JIT compilation, also known as “dynamic translation,” is a perfect way to improve productivity.
 It consists of the computer code implementation that compiles directly during the program performance.
 It requires significantly fewer resources.
 The JIT compiler increases productivity by more than 45 percent.